zUkrainak47/Genshin-Simulator/README.md

 Welcome to the ultimate (command-line interface) Genshin Impact simulator. \
 With this project, I did my best to replicate Genshin Impact's two major gacha systems: the Wish System and the Artifact System.

+If you find any bugs, report them to me :)

 ### How do I start simulating Genshin Impact?

 First you need to download or clone the repository on your device (i know) \